IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 At this stage, application will not work as expected because user's wallet is not yet provided.
 Follow the next step for that.

-## 6. Deploy Blockchain user wallet as Kubernetes secret
+## 6. Store Fabric wallet as Kubernetes secret

 In this step we will make wallet available as secret in the namespace in which the client application is deployed.
 Then application will use those secrets further to transact with blockchain network.